testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 When testing complex stateful systems like [*Super Mario*](https://en.wikipedia.org/wiki/Super_Mario_Bros), behavior models can be your secret weapon.
 Think of them as property-based testing on steroids.
 The game world is vast, with countless combinations of player positions, velocities, physics states, and environmental conditions.
 This complexity makes it impractical to write classical test cases that cover any significant portion of the state space.
 At best, such tests can only form a sanity suite.

 Imagine Mario sprinting through a level, collecting coins, and leaping over pits.
 Each action he takes depends on a myriad of factors: his speed, the timing of his jumps, his momentum and inertia, and even the layout of the level itself.
-Writing individual test cases for each scenario—like we showed in [Part 1](/blog/testing-super-mario-using-a-behavior-model-part1/)—would be like trying to count every grain of sand on a beach.<!-- more -->
+Writing individual test cases for each scenario—like we showed in [Part 1](/blog/testing-super-mario-using-a-behavior-model-part1/)—would be like trying to count every grain of sand on a beach.

 This is where behavior models shine.
 They decouple assertions about expected behavior from the test actions themselves, allowing us to focus on what the game should do rather than how to test it.
-The key idea is that these models are executable specifications—behavior‑as‑code—that can be plugged into any driver.
-This decoupling opens the door to applying various state space exploration techniques—whether through manual testing, automated scripts, or fully autonomous systems.
+The key idea is that these models are executable specifications, or behavior-as-code, that can be plugged into any driver.
+This decoupling opens the door to applying various state space exploration techniques, whether through manual testing, automated scripts, or fully autonomous systems.
 The model becomes your universal correctness oracle, validating behavior across any path through Mario's world.

 Because behavior models are composable, we can build them incrementally—start with basic properties, then add complexity as needed.
 The [test oracle problem](https://en.wikipedia.org/wiki/Test_oracle) puts a fundamental boundary on any model, but behavior models acknowledge this reality and let us choose the right abstraction level.
 Crucially, they provide a practical way to approach correctness testing at scale across such vast state spaces.

 So how do we actually build one?
 In this Part 2, we'll dive deep into the theory that makes behavior models so powerful, then build one step-by-step for our *Super Mario* implementation.
 Building on the testing framework we created in [Part 1](/blog/testing-super-mario-using-a-behavior-model-part1/), we'll show how to start constructing a game model using properties.
 While behavior models support defining both transition relations and properties, transition relations for complex systems like games would not be trivial to implement.
 Instead, we'll show how to implement causal properties (why Mario moved), safety properties (what should never happen), and liveness properties (what should eventually happen) for basic movement and jumping.
 This won't be a complete model of *Super Mario*—that would require covering power-ups, enemies, scoring, and much more—but it will demonstrate the incremental, composable approach to building behavior models.
-Because behavior models are executable specifications, or behavior-as-code as we call it, you'll see how the same model can be used for automated and manual testing.
+Because behavior models are executable specifications, or again behavior-as-code as we call it, you'll see how the same model can be used for automated and manual testing.

 ## The theory behind behavior models